Warnings for Abilify MyCite

 Safety and effectiveness of ABILIFY MYCITE in pediatric patients have not been established.

-Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric patients [see BOX WARNING, WARNINGS AND PRECAUTIONS].
+Antidepressants increased the risk of suicidal thoughts and behaviors in pediatric patients [see BOXED WARNING, and WARNINGS AND PRECAUTIONS].

 Geriatric Use